Get on the Right Track

 When it comes to the undercarriage on steel-tracked machines, “making do” with the inappropriate track shoes and chain can prove costly.

-“Using the wrong steel track shoe and chain combinations can dramatically decrease the overall performance and efficiency on the one hand, and cause damage/shorter life of the undercarriage components on the other hand,” says Robert Klima, product manager - crawler tractors, Liebherr Construction Equipment.
+“Using the wrong steel track shoe and chain combinations can dramatically decrease the overall performance and efficiency on the one hand, and cause damage/shorter life of the undercarriage components on the other hand,” notes Robert Klima, product manager - crawler tractors, Liebherr Construction Equipment.

 Yet, it’s not always practical, or even feasible, to match the track setup for every situation an excavator or dozer may encounter.